 GST on sanitary napkins highlights the ugly fact that "women" are being penalised for "being women".
 In a society that proactively targets inequality, women still make less than their male counterparts in various industries.
 And then we are bombarded with a tax on a product which is exclusively used by us, women.

-Is the government forgetting that sanitary napkin are more than an urban requirement or do they believe that rural, menstruating women can do without it?
+Is the government forgetting that sanitary napkins are more than an urban requirement or do they believe that rural, menstruating women can do without them?